silzai/ObsidianNotes/Notes/RandomStudyNotes/Media&Soc/Lecture-2.md

 # Evolution of Communication
 ## past:
-- johannes Gutenberg:
+- Johannes Gutenberg:
-	- invented printing press in late 16th century
+	- invented printing press in late 15th century
 	- first book printed was Gutenberg bible
 	- shortened print time from 7-15 years to 3 years
 - industrial revolution:
 	- invention of steam engine changed the game
-	- gutnberg press was automated using this
+	- Gutenberg press was automated using this
 - newspaper was distributed/sold by pitching the news/shouting it out from paper boy
 ## future:
 - 4th industrial evolution where we have IoT, networks, etc.